alerta/alerta-docs/integrations.rst

 ..
 Note::
     If authentication is enforced, then an API key is needed to access the alerta API programatically and use the webhooks.

-    Please follow this page for more information on how to pass your api-key : https://docs.alerta.io/en/latest/authentication.html#api-keys
+    Please follow this page for more information on how to pass your :ref:`API Keys`

 AWS CloudWatch
 ~~~~~~~~~~~~~~